Gold Technology Group

 The Gold Technology Group (GTG) is a research group with a 30 year history of serving the gold/precious metals industry in performing industrially relevant research and development, consulting, software development, training, technology transfer and industry surveys.

-The GTG resides within the Western Australian School of Mines and is associated with the Department of Mining Engineering and Metallurgical Engineering.
+The GTG resides within the Western Australian School of Mines.
 It is located on Curtin University’s Bentley Campus in Perth and interacts with the academic departments and research centres on the Perth and Kalgoorlie campuses.

 Research and Development